 The years discussed here were unusually quiet for Rome.
-Not much of interest happened at home and Rome’s armed conflicts mostly involved small-scale warfare against Celtic and Ligurian tribes and the peoples of Sardinia and Corsica.
-The most remarkable event took place in 235 BCE, when one of the consuls, Titus Manlius Torquatus presided over the first ever closing of the gates of the temple of Janus on the Forum Romanum, indicating that the state was at peace.
+Not much of interest happened at home, and Rome’s armed conflicts mostly involved small-scale warfare against Celtic and Ligurian tribes and the peoples of Sardinia and Corsica.
+The most remarkable event took place in 235 BCE, when one of the consuls, Titus Manlius Torquatus presided over the first ever closing of the gates of the Temple of Janus on the Forum Romanum, indicating that the state was at peace.

 Roman northward expansion had led to conflicts with the Celts of Cisalpine Gaul, who for their part had a long tradition of raiding Roman territory.
 The relations between the Romans and Celts had always been uneasy.
 In 390 (or 386) BCE, a band of marauding Celts from a tribe known as the Senones had defeated a Roman army at the Battle of the Allia and had subsequently captured most of Rome (save the Capitol Hill).
 The Romans had to buy off their besiegers and this was a humiliation they would not soon forget.
 About a century later, in 295 BCE, the Romans defeated a coalition of Celts – mostly Senones – and Samnites at the Battle of Sentinum (near present-day Sassoferrato in the Marche).
 More – unfortunately poorly documented – battles took place in 284 and 283 BCE.
 Celts, possibly Senones again, threatened the important city of Arretium (present-day Arezzo), but were defeated.
-The next year, a coalition of Boii and Etruscans was crushed at Lake Vadimo (near present-day Orte in Latium).
+The next year, a coalition of Boii and Etruscans was crushed at Lake Vadimo (near modern Orte in Latium).

 Roman conquests usually led to the annexation and colonisation of enemy territory, and Celtic territory was no exception.
 After their victory at Arretium, the Romans for instance founded a colony at Sena Gallica (Senigallia on the Adriatic coast), named after the defeated Senones.
 Colonies helped the Romans to consolidate their conquests, but they were also sources of friction and new conflicts.
-In 268 BCE, the Romans founded an important colony at Ariminum, present-day Rimini, again in former Celtic territory.
+In 268 BCE, the Romans founded an important Latin colony at Ariminum, present-day Rimini, again in former Celtic territory.
 Some thirty years later, in 236 BCE, an army of Boii aided by allies from across the Alps advanced on Ariminum and demanded back the land surrounding the colony, claiming it was theirs.
 The Roman consuls Publius Cornelius Lentulus Caudinus and Gaius Licinius Varus seem to have been loath to intervene, but the Celtic campaign came to nothing when the Boii and their allies began to fight among themselves.

 The first conflicts with the Ligurians are documented for 238 BCE, when Tiberius Sempronius Gracchus seems to have won a victory over them.
 Further campaigns were conducted in 236 BCE, 234 BCE and 233 BCE, but no names of great battles have come down to us.
 It is fair to assume that these campaigns involved fairly low-level warfare.
 The Ligurians were a loosely organised and fiercely independent people.
 They were no match for the Roman legions in the field and mostly resorted to skirmishing actions and ambushes.
 This was not the type of warfare that the Romans favoured.
 Still, the consul of 233 BCE Quintus Fabius Maximus managed to chase them into the Alps, thereby ending their raids into Roman territory.
 Fabius was awarded a triumph for his victory and dedicated a temple to Honour and Virtue.
 He later became a famous hero of the Second Punic War.